|

 recorders.
 This standard describes transmission of 8-channels of

 digital audio data through a single fiber optic cable.
+A/D (analog-to-digital converter)

 The electronic component which converts the instantaneous value